networknt/light-doc/content/contribute/_index.md

 ---
-title: Contribute to the Hugo Project
+title: Contribute to the Light Projects
-linktitle: Contribute to Hugo
+linktitle: Contribute to Light
-description: Contribute to Hugo development and documentation.
+description: Contribute to Light development, documentation, example and tutorial.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01